imahiro-t/copy-jira-issue-key-extension/README.md

 # Copy Jira Issue Key to Clipboard

+Copy Jira Issue Key to Clipboard instead of Jira Link URL on Shift + Click.
-Copy Jira Issue Key to Clipboard instead of Jira URL on Shift + Click.
+Copy Jira Issue Key and Summary to Clipboard instead of Jira Link URL on Shift + Alt(Cmd) + Click.

+### 1.1.0

+- ✨ Copy Jira Issue Key and Summary to Clipboard on Shift + Alt(Cmd) + Click

 ### 1.0.1